a1gorhythm7/Mini-theory-about-consciousness-origin/README.md

 The origin of consciousness is the most immediate aspect of our daily experience, yet its origin is the most challenging problem for us to solve.
 This article aims to share some of my personal thoughts and deductions about the origin of our consciousness, drawing on existing theories, and attempt to answer the “Who am I?” question of philosophy.

 Note: I am a CS graduate student interested in computational neuroscience.
-English is my second language; I used Gemini to assist with expression polishing and Figure generation.
+English is my second language; I used Gemini in writing and graph generation.
 Theoretical synthesis and core arguments are my own.
 I'm 40% confident in the specific mapping, but 90% sure that the structural similarity is worth exploring.
 Open to feedbacks & critiques.

 Let's start with a theory.